kimberly-emerson/kimberly-emerson/README.md

 **HarvardX: CS50's Introduction to Computer Science**
 An introduction to the intellectual enterprises of computer science and the art of programming.

-## 💚 Fun Facts
+## 💚 Legacy Whisperer, API Translator, Data Sleuth

-- I love reverse-engineering legacy systems and making them talk to modern APIs.
+- I specialize in reverse-engineering legacy systems and architecting seamless API integrations that modernize without disruption.
-- I believe good data engineering is invisible.
+- My philosophy: the best data engineering is invisible—clean pipelines, resilient schemas, and zero fire drills.
-- I’m always up for a challenge involving weird formats, broken schemas, or stubborn integrations.
+- I thrive on complexity: malformed formats, broken schemas, and stubborn integrations aren’t blockers—they’re invitations to innovate.

-## 🎯 What I'm Looking For
+## 🎯 Open to Impact-Driven Engineering Roles

-I'm open to opportunities where I can:
+I’m exploring opportunities where I can:

-- Lead or contribute to backend data engineering projects
+- Architect or contribute to backend data platforms that drive performance, scalability, and contributor clarity
-- Work with Python, MuleSoft, SQL Server, and modern data tools
+- Leverage Python, MuleSoft, SQL Server, and modern data tools to build resilient, insight-ready systems
-- Collaborate with teams focused on scalable, maintainable solutions
+- Collaborate with cross-functional teams committed to clean design, maintainable code, and long-term value
-- Help organizations turn data into decisions
+- Translate raw data into strategic decisions, empowering organizations to act with confidence and precision.

 ## 🎧 Now Playing